Driving in rains..some useful tips!

-- The safest bet is to drive in the middle lane as stagnant water settles on either sides of road / divider.
-Moreover, left lane will have traffic exiting or joining in.
+- The safest bet is to drive in the middle lane as stagnant water settles on either side of the road/divider.
+Moreover, the left lane will have traffic exiting or joining in.

-b) Follow bus / truck driving at moderate speed with working rear lights.
-If possible, explain your situation to driver.
+b) Follow bus/truck driving at moderate speed with working rear lights.
+If possible, explain your situation to the driver.
 Most of them will drive more responsibly and guide you to your destination.